asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 # Conclusion

-Now that [mirage is out]() there is no more reason to _"spin up 2 servers just so you can develop a button"_.
+Now that [mirage is out]() there is no more reason to be mocking data locally in your application or to spin up your whole infrastructure just to develop a single page.

 Mirage enables you to develop your frontend with the same exact concerns you would have if you would be developing against a server, but it makes it easier to simulate states.

 More important than that **you're not ignoring the network**.

+Have you tried `@miragejs/server`?
+Are you interested?
+Hope this is useful.

+I would love to hear what you have to say about both this blogpost, Mirage, or any questions you might have.

+Reach out to me!